 - Specific amenities

 This is great for whittling down your options as well as sparking some inspiration for how to fill your days at your destination.

 If a break from your hectic day-to-day is calling your name, there’s no better option than Getaway.
 Getaway makes it their mission to give people the “time, space, and permission to be off.”
-Their fourteen Outpost locations—focused along the East Coast with a few options along the Gulf of Mexico and two on the West Coast—are made up of minimalist cabins that range from about 140 to 200 square feet and can accommodate two to four guests.
+Their twenty-seven Outpost locations—focused mostly in the Eastern and Central part of the country with a few options on the west coast—are made up of minimalist cabins that range from about 140 to 200 square feet.
 The mini-kitchens at these properties provide only the bare necessities, but you can supplement your supply by opting for a $30 Sustenance Box, which includes some nonperishable meal and snack options.
 Other camping essentials, such as insect wipes and log bundles, are also available for purchase.